 Once treatment starts for any injuries, the next question is: who's going to pay for that treatment?
 Luckily, the State of New York is a No-Fault state, meaning that the insurance companies will be held responsible for paying for medical bills and loss of income should a driver ever hit a pedestrian.
 This means that no matter who was responsible for the accident, the insurance company of the driver will pay for some of possibly even all of the person's medical bills.

-On October 24, 2018, Bryce Moses, a partner with the New York personal injury law firm Wingate, Russotti, Shapiro & Halperin, LLP, obtained a $4.79 million verdict in Kings County for a 46-year-old Brooklyn woman.
+On October 24, 2018, Bryce Moses, an attorney at the New York personal injury law firm Wingate, Russotti, Shapiro, Moses & Halperin, LLP, obtained a $4.79 million verdict in Kings County for a 46-year-old Brooklyn woman.

 Attorney Thomas Pardo settled a case for a client who was struck by a vehicle as a pedestrian and required multiple surgeries.

-Wingate, Russotti, Shapiro and Halperin settled the case of a 63 year old woman who was knocked down by a city bus.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP settled the case of a 63 year old woman who was knocked down by a city bus.

 Based on the evidence, Noah successfully settled the case before trial for $1,300,000 - the entirety of the defendant's insurance policy.